Existence of expanders of the harmonic map flow

 \begin{proof} We first establish the evolution equation satisfied by the gradient $\nabla V$.
-Since $U:=U_0^{\sigma}+V$ is an expander of the homogeneous Chen-Struwe flow and because of the previous remark, the gradient $\nabla V$ satisfies the following equation outside a sufficiently large ball independent of $\sigma$
+Since $U:=U_0^{\sigma}+V$ is an expanding solution of the homogeneous Chen-Struwe flow and because of the previous remark, the gradient $\nabla V$ satisfies the following equation outside a sufficiently large ball independent of $\sigma$

 More precisely, in coordinates, this gives:

 By Taylor expansion of order $2$ together with Proposition \ref{a-priori-C0-weighted-Che-Str}, Theorem \ref{eps-reg-Chen-Str} and Lemma \ref{lemma-first-app-Chen-Str} we have